SINISTERX69/ColonNet/README.md

 # ColonNet
 ColonNet is a Deep Learning Model that detects and highlights the instances of bleeding in the small intestine.

-This project is a submission for The WCEBleedGen Ver2 by Team ColonNet.
+This project is a submission for The Auto-WCEBleedGen Challenge Ver2 by **Team ColonNet**.

 ## Network Architecture